Today is my 731st of Headspace in a row.

 It’s important to know that meditation is a challenge.
 You will have good sessions and bad sessions — sessions where you get 20 seconds of quiet mind and sessions where you get 2 minutes; also sessions where you get none.

 Meditation is not like slipping into a warm bath of bliss.
 This is a common misconception.
 It’s hard.
 It takes effort and repetition.
-It will always be this way.
-In the first 12 minutes of a

 In the first 12 minutes of a 15 minute meditation, your mind will be buzzing with chatter.
 Having the right expectations and attitude when beginning meditation will help you succeed.
 If you think it’s all about relaxation, you’ll quickly find that it’s not and become disillusioned and frustrated.